Do It Yourself (or DIY) information includes answers to the following questions:

 - What is the Warranty on My Door?

-The first step in measuring the height and width of your new door is to measure the rough opening where the door will be placed.
+The first step in measuring the width and height of your new door is to measure the rough opening where the door will be placed.
 Rough opening means the opening of the stud wall structure prior to installing the door frame (door jamb).
-The process for determining the door height and width needed for your rough opening is as follows:
+The process for determining the door width and height needed for your rough opening is as follows:

-- Measure the height of the rough opening, from the floor to the bottom of the upper stud of the opening (see the illustration below for this measurement).
+- Measure the height of the rough opening, from the floor to the bottom of the upper stud of the opening (see illustration).
 Measure the height on both corner edges of the opening, and then use the smallest of these two measurements.
 Then, subtract 3” from this height.
 This equals your needed door height.

 Example: Rough opening height = 83”.
 Door height needed = 80”, or 6’/8” (83” – 3” = 80”, or 6’/8”)

-If you are framing the rough opening for a new door (i.e. constructing the wall stud frame), just reverse the measurements above (i.e. select your desired finished door height and add 2-1/2” to this measurement, then select your desire finished door width and add 2” to this measurement).
+If you are framing the rough opening for a new door (i.e., constructing the wall stud frame), just reverse the measurements above (select your desired finished door width and add 2” to this measurement, then select your desired finished door height and add 3” to this measurement).

 Why does the opening need to be larger than the door and its jamb?
 First, the additional space provides room to adjust the door and jamb to the rough opening.
 The stud wall structures of rough openings are not always plumb and square, so providing extra space allows the installer to “shim” the jamb for a perfectly plumb, level and square door installation.
 Second, the additional height allows space for flooring material above the sub-floor such as carpeting, wood, tile for Interior doors, or the threshold for Exterior Doors.
 Last, walls may expand and contract slightly with the natural humidity and moisture changes that occur with changing seasons.
 So the extra space allows for minor adjustments to your door fit, as necessary.